IgnaceMenace/DotFiles/README.md

 - Create an alternative with Rust based tools (because I'm stupid)
   - Zellij instead of tmux
   - helix instead of neovim
-  - alacritty instead of foot
+  - alacritty or wez's term instead of foot
   - starchip instead of powerlevel10k
 - Maintain neovim configuration
 - Create a container file with the tools i need for dev (nvim tmux ranger etc)